Mayuri14-ctrl/Introduction-to-machine-learning/README.md

 3. **Homoscedasticity**
    - The variance of residuals (errors) should be constant across all values of X.
    - Why is it important?
-     - If violated, it could lead to biased standard errors → wrong conclusions in hypothesis testing.
+     - If violated, it could lead to biased standard errors → wrong conclusions in hypothesis testing and confidence interval.
    - How to check:
      - Residual plots (should show no clear pattern).
+   - Solution: Use log transformation or Weighted Least Squares (WLS

 4. **Normality of Residuals**
    - The residuals should be normally distributed.